jacebrowning/memegen/tests/examples/README.md

-These files are generated during the integration tests.
+These files are updated during tests if `REGENERATED_IMAGES` is set.

 The following things _could_ cause the images to change: